Stay Informed!

 Project title: “Immunophenotyping of primary tumour tissue and longitudinal peripheral blood mononuclear cells from patients with glioblastoma to distinguish pseudoprogression from true progression”

 Being awarded the DUNN with Cancer Brain Tumour Research Fellowship means that I can pursue high-impact research aimed at improving the quality of life for individuals facing glioblastoma, an aggressive and devastating brain cancer.
-This fellowship offers the opportunity to utilize immune profiling to distinguish between true cancer progression and pseudoprogression, ultimately leading to the development of less invasive and more reliable tools for disease monitoring.
+This fellowship offers the opportunity to use immune profiling to distinguish true cancer progression from pseudoprogression, ultimately leading to the development of less invasive and more reliable tools for disease monitoring.

 This fellowship is a tremendous honour and furthers my commitment to translational research that bridges the gap between discovery and patient care.
-As a Postdoctoral Fellow, this generous support provides me with the opportunity to explore innovative strategies and build collaborative networks that can accelerate impact.
+As a Postdoctoral Fellow, I am grateful for this generous support, which provides me with the opportunity to explore innovative strategies and build collaborative networks that can accelerate impact.

 I am deeply grateful to the donors of the DUNN with Cancer Brain Tumour Research Fellowship for investing in early-career researchers like me.
 Your generosity is not only advancing the research of glioblastoma – it is inspiring a new generation of investigators committed to making a difference for patients and families affected by glioblastoma.